Father Guide to Child Custody

 At the custody hearing, assume you’ll have a limited time frame to make your side of the story heard.
 Judges often hear numerous cases in a single day, so their time with your case will be limited.
 Both parents will have a chance to speak about their proposed custody arrangement.
 Your attorney will help you prepare a concise argument that explains why you would be the best custodial parent for your child.
 If your child is old enough to weigh in, he or she may also speak with the judge.

 In most cases, the judge’s decision is immediate.
 It will include which parent will be considered the custodial parent and will outline a visitation schedule for the non-custodial parent.
 If you are unhappy with the judge’s ruling, you may consider appealing the decision in the future.
 However, unless the evidence both parents provided was misconstrued in some way, it may be difficult to successfully appeal the order.
-Talk to your family law attorney about next steps if you don’t feel your custody case went as expected.
+Talk to one of our attorneys about next steps if you don’t feel your custody case went as expected.

 The Myth of Child Support and Custody Entitlement